-Main subject A specific definition of the curriculum within a programme, which begins immediately from year 1 or following the foundation year.
-(Note: pursuant to the letter from the Netherlands Association of Universities of Applied Sciences dated 29 June 2018 and in keeping with the decision taken by the Executive Board on 29 requirements subject.
+Main subject A specific definition of the curriculum within a programme, which begins immediately from year 1 or following the foundation year subject.
 The legal requirements to which the practice of a particular profession is subject (Section 7.6 of the WHW).